 Insurance for Clinical Trials

 In the UK a medical device manufacturer may need to carry out a clinical investigation (clinical trial) as part of the process of obtaining a CE marking for a medical device, i.e. to demonstrate that the device complies with the essential requirements of the relevant directive.
-For medicinal/ pharmaceutical products a manufacturer needs marketing authorisation before they can be sold.
-Trials are crucial to the wider medical community where results are absorbed by researchers, pharmacists, doctors and regulators to aid further product development and treatments.
+For medicinal/ pharmaceutical products a manufacturer must have marketing authorisation before they can be sold.
+Trials are crucial to the wider medical community.
+Where results are absorbed by researchers, pharmacists, doctors and regulators to aid further product development and treatments.

 Whilst there is no legal requirement to insure in the UK the EU Clinical Trials Directive 2001/20/EC does state that there has to be sufficient funding to provide indemnity should there be any bodily injury or property damage to any research subject who is taking part.
 Insurance is used provide confirmation of indemnity.